puetzp/vec2checkd/doc/configuration.md

     ...
 ```

 Note that the processing of a mapping fails when the custom plugin output cannot be evaluated because, e.g. the PromQL query result does not contain a $metric name or a label access by labels.<label_name> is not present in the result vector.
+See